wp-plugins/enhanced-media-library/readme.txt

 == Changelog ==

+= 2.0.4.1 =
+*Release Date - March 07, 2015*

+= Bugfixes =
+* Plugin's options incorrect setting during update fixed.
+If your front-end media taxonomy archive pages were broken by the recent two updates, please re-save your Settings > Permalinks options
+* The bug with "Fatal error: Call to undefined function ..." for Media Library List View fixed

+&nbsp;
 = 2.0.4 =
 *Release Date - March 05, 2015*

 = New =
 * Filters by 'All Uncategorized', 'All Media Categories', 'Not in Media Category' added to both List and Grid views and to Media Popup
-* New Media Taxonomy option: 'Edit in Media Popup' - Allows to show/hide taxonomy checkboxes in Media Popup per taxonomy
+* New Media Taxonomy option: 'Edit in Media Popup' - Allows to show/hide taxonomy checkboxes in Media Popup per taxonomy.
 * New Media Taxonomy option: 'Taxonomy archive pages' - Turn on/off taxonomy archive pages on the front-end
 * New Media Taxonomy option: 'Assign all like hierarchical' - Allows editing of non-hierarchical taxonomies like hierarchical (checkbox list) in Grid View / Media Popup
 * New Media Taxonomy option: 'Force filters' - Shows media filters for ANY Media Popup.
-May be useful for those who need to force filters for third-party plugins or themes.
+May be useful for those who need to force filters for third-party plugins or themes

 = Improvements =
 * Admin Menu: All Media Settings including native 'Settings > Media' are now under common 'Media Settings' admin menu